Perry Mason: Character

 The 1930s films were not closely based on the character of Perry Mason as revealed in the books, and contain plot and character developments which are not accepted as canonical in the remainder of the books and adaptations.
 For instance, in one film, Mason marries his longtime secretary Della Street, while Paul Drake turns into comic sidekick Spudsy Drake.

 Likewise the TV series diverges at times significantly from the books, which was a practical necessity considering that there were only about 80 Perry Mason novels written altogether and over 270 episodes of the TV series.
 Thus there was a need for a great deal of invented material, background, plots, and characters – none of which material Gardner incorporated into his ongoing series of Perry Mason novels.
 In fact, Gardner would write over 30 more Perry Mason novels from between 1957 when the TV series began up until his death in 1970.

 The television series contains some hints of what Mason did in the past.
 In The Case of the Misguided Missile, he says that he served in the Navy on Ulithi atoll during World War II.
 In The Case of the Travelling Treasure, he says that he served aboard a minesweeper.
+In The Case of the Bluffing Blast, he states that he was "on the deck of a destroyer in the Pacific, the engine room blew up."

 The HBO series presents him as being a private detective, becoming a lawyer by necessity in order to salvage the case he's working on.
 In this series, he lives on what remains of a dairy farm which has been in his family for at least two prior generations.
 He is also a veteran of World War I, having been discharged with a "blue ticket" (i.e. with negative connotations), probably because he mercy-killed some comrades who were about to die from a poison gas attack which they were too severely wounded to escape.
 Episode 1 shows Mason with a tattoo of the Cross of Lorraine with the number 79 and the inscription "infantry", indicating he was an infantryman in the 79th Division whose emblem of the cross signifies its service in France during the war.
 Mason is also an alcoholic, divorced father who is struggling to maintain ownership of his deceased parents' farm.